coveooss/platform-sdk/README.md

 The code of the SDK is not open-source.
 This repository is meant to handle feedback, bug reporting, etc.

+## ⚠️ Deprecation notice

+Effective December 1, 2025, the .NET (C#) Platform SDK is reaching end of support.
+It will no longer receive updates, bug fixes, new features, or technical support after this date.

+**For existing implementations:** Your current SDK integrations will continue to work without immediate interruption.
+The previously published versions of SDK remain accessible.

+**Alternative Solution:**
+- Use direct REST API integration with the [Coveo Platform Swagger specification](https://platform.cloud.coveo.com/docs?urls.primaryName=PushAPI).
+- Follow the [Push API documentation](https://docs.coveo.com/en/68/index-content/use-the-push-api) for implementation guidance.

 ## Installation
 Install the public NuGet package [Coveo.Connectors.Utilities.PlatformSdk](https://www.nuget.org/packages/Coveo.Connectors.Utilities.PlatformSdk/) in your C# project using your favorite IDE or NuGet command line.